joyprojects/wildfire/README.md

 ## Examples

-Checkout the `examples/` directory for example notebooks.
+Checkout the `examples/` directory for interacting with GOES data and NAS code examples.

 ## goes/